TazkiyaTech/android-utils/README.md

 The classes contained within the library are as follows:

-* `com.thinkincode.utils.database.QueryPlanExplainer` – Provides helper methods for explaining the query plan of queries in a given database.
+* `com.thinkincode.utils.database.QueryPlanExplainer` – Provides helper methods for explaining the strategy or plan that SQLite uses to implement specific SQL queries.
 * `com.thinkincode.utils.network.NetworkInspector` – Provides helper methods for checking the state of the network.
 * `com.thinkincode.utils.streams.StreamCopier` – Provides an easy method for copying the contents of an input stream to an output stream.
 * `com.thinkincode.utils.streams.StringInputStream` – Provides an easy method for reading in the contents of an input stream and converting it to a String.